f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab2.rst

    .. note:: Are you seeing traffic distribution as shown in the image above?
       If not why? (**HINT**: *Check the virtual server settings...
 Resources tab...*)

 #.
-Delete Hello-World with the following commands in the **kube-master1** WEB SHELL window:
+Delete Hello-World with the following commands in the **kube-master1** Web Shell window:

    .. code-block:: bash